 - Expertise in complex cases: Our heart surgeons have experience treating patients who have had prior CABG surgery or angioplasty with stents.
 We offer durable, long-term outcomes for these high-risk cases.

 - Home care after surgery: We know that your care isn’t over after CABG.
 We’re committed to helping you through every step of your recovery after heart bypass surgery.
 Valley’s home care team visits you within days of your discharge.
 We offer wound care services and help with any concerns you have.

 - Making it easier on your body: Whenever possible, we use heart bypass methods that provide an easier recovery, longer-lasting results, fewer complications and improved outcomes.
 In addition to off-pump and minimally invasive approaches, we also limit blood transfusions and perform endoscopic vessel harvesting using tiny tubes and small incisions.

 - Support and care coordination: We know CABG is a major surgery that requires a lot of coordination.
 Our cardiovascular nurse practitioners will guide you through every step, making sure you know what to expect along the way.
 Our nurse navigators will help schedule your cardiac imaging and diagnostic procedures.
 They’ll also coordinate your heart surgery, cardiac rehabilitation and follow-up care.

 - Cleveland Clinic alliance: Through our alliance with Cleveland Clinic’s Heart Vascular & Thoracic Institute, we regularly consult with the nation’s top heart surgeons.
-That offers you a built-in second opinion from the nation’s No. 1 heart program, ranked by U.S. News & World Report.
+That offers you a built-in second opinion from a nationally ranked heart program.
 All right here in northern New Jersey and beyond.